awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 # Request and Response Behavior for Custom Origins<a name="RequestAndResponseBehaviorCustomOrigin"></a>

+**Topics**
 + [How CloudFront Processes and Forwards Requests to Your Custom Origin Server](#RequestBehaviorCustomOrigin)
 + [How CloudFront Processes Responses from Your Custom Origin Server](#ResponseBehaviorCustomOrigin)

 ## How CloudFront Processes and Forwards Requests to Your Custom Origin Server<a name="RequestBehaviorCustomOrigin"></a>

-For information about how CloudFront processes viewer requests and forwards the requests to your custom origin, see the applicable topic:
+This topic contains information about how CloudFront processes viewer requests and forwards the requests to your custom origin\.

+**Topics**
 + [Authentication](#RequestCustomClientAuth)
 + [Caching Duration and Minimum TTL](#RequestCustomCaching)
 + [Client IP Addresses](#RequestCustomIPAddresses)